rosskukulinski/kubernetes-rethinkdb-cluster/README.md

 It's important to note that the default admin interface IS exposed via public LoadBalancer.
 This is for demonstration purposes only.
 I would recommend changing the admin service to ```type: ClusterIP``` and use a TLS & password protected proxy (like nginx) to publicly expose the admin interface.

+## New to Kubernetes?
+1) Create a project on https://console.cloud.google.com
+2) Set `gcloud` to your project `gcloud config set <project-name>`
+3) Create a cluster via the Console: Compute > Container Engine > Container Clusters > New container cluster.
+Leaving all other options default - You should get a Kubernetes cluster with three nodes, ready to receive your container image.
+4) Set `gcloud` to point to your container - `gcloud container clusters get-credentials --zone europe-west1-c <cluster-name>`

 ## Quickstart without persistent storage

 Launch Services and Deployments